End of an Era (comics): Part 4: Legionnaires #18

-Now possessing near-godlike power, Mordru and Glorith remake reality with themselves as its rulers.
-Mysa Nal, Princess Projectra, Dragonmage, and Dream Girl channel their energy into Devlin O'Ryan to stop the two, but he fades away, leaving the mystics with no focus for their magic.
-With more of their number vanishing each minute, the heroes fend off evil clones of the Legionnaires.
+Now possessing near-godlike power, Mordru and Glorith begin to remold reality, with themselves as rulers.
+Mysa Nal, Projectra, Dragonmage, and the two Dream Girls) channel their energy into Devlin O'Ryan, intending for him to stop Mordru and Glorith.
+Just as they are ready to act, Devlin fades away, leaving the mystics with no focus for their magic.
+With more of the Legion vanishing each minute, the heroes fend off attacks by a group of evil doppelganger Legionnaires.
 Before Mysa disappears, she summons Amethyst's power to reverse Mordru and Glorith's changes to the timeline.

-In the 20th century, the founding SW6 Legionnaires (Cosmic Boy, Saturn Girl, and Live Wire) emerge from a shattered Time Bubble above the Earth.
-They are about to fall to their deaths when Jo Nah rescues them.
-An image of Superman appears, seeking their aid to avert a great disaster.
-In the Infinite Library, Rokk Krinn studies its books before encountering the Time Trapper.
+In the 20th century, the founding SW6 Legionnaires (Cosmic Boy, Saturn Girl, and Live Wire) emerge from a shattered Time Bubble high above Earth.
+They are about to fall to their deaths when they are saved by Ultra Boy.
+An image of Superman then appears before them, seeking their aid to avert a great disaster.
+In the Infinite Library, where time does not pass, Cosmic Boy spends an untold length of time studying the volumes on the shelves, learning as much as possible about the secrets of time.
+Eventually, he notices a door that is slightly ajar.
+He walks through the door and encounters the Time Trapper.

 Part 5: Valor #23

-The Time Trapper tells Rokk that he has been attempting to save the 30th century from an impending cataclysm in time.
-As part of the plan, he split the Legion's timeline in two, with the second group of Legionnaires becoming Batch SW6.
-The Trapper's attempts to protect time drove him mad and allowed Mordru and Glorith to become galactic threats.
-The Legion defeats Mordru and imprisons him in the planet's center, after which Superboy and Valor disappear.
+The Time Trapper tells Cosmic Boy that — despite his many battles with the Legion — he has actually been attempting to save the 30th century all along from an impending cataclysm in time.
+As part of the plan, he used his power to split the Legion into two separate timelines before Ferro Lad's death, placing one group in time-stasis to become the SW6 Legionnaires.
+Eventually, the Trapper's attempts to protect time drove him mad, and created revisions to the timeline that allowed Mordru and Glorith to become galactic threats.

+The Legionnaires gain much-needed assistance when Superboy appears and knocks Glorith out.
+The team then bathes Mordru in all of the floating chronal energy, overloading him and permitting Saturn Girl to command him to teleport to the core of the planet — where his claustrophobia will render him powerless.
+Valor then fades away, and — after an inspirational speech — so does Superboy.